STLabs/Articles/articles/TheComponentPattern.md

 [Elm](http://elm-lang.org) is a very close implementation of this pattern.
 [Cycle.js](http://cycle.js.org) is another.
 [React/Redux](https://facebook.github.io/react/index.html) is also.
 However in my implementation of this pattern components are not just UI specific.
 Recently React added higher order components too.

-Another interesting simillar implementation of this pattern is [Flutter](https://flutter.io).
+Another interesting similar implementation of this pattern is [Flutter](https://flutter.io).

 The fact that I am seeing others evolve towards this tells me there might be something to it.